SWAced/DatabasesAdvanced/README.md

 <br>

 **Step 2:**
-On Linux, you have to make the script executable in order for it to execute.
-To do this, using the following command:
+On Linux, you have to make the scripts executable in order for them to execute.
+To do this, use the following command:
 <br>
 <code>chmod +x scraper.py</code>
+<code>chmod +x extract.py</code>
 <br>

 **Step 3:**
 Assuming you already have Python installed, you can use the following command to run the script:
 <br>
 <code>python3 scraper.py</code>
+<code>python3 extract.py</code>